 It’s been quite a while since my last real post.
 Let’s just ignore that ‘Now with more Hugo’ post. :) I’ve always wanted to write about all the cool things I’m working on in my blog, but there’s just never enough time in the day.
 Since my last post, I’ve left my consulting position with Covestic and hired in directly at Samsung MSCA (part of Samsung SRA) as a senior DevOps engineer working on the Milk Music project.

 Started using Hugo for my blog.
 It’s pretty nice.

 At my last job, I saw the light a while ago and switched from a monolithic Chef repo to individual repositories per cookbook.
 In addition, I also stopped using roles and started using role cookbooks.
 Converting my roles to cookbooks wasn’t a huge deal because I mostly used roles as a way of identifying server types and setting a runlist.
 Most of my roles also didn’t have any attributes specified and I didn’t have a whole lot of roles.
-A manual conversion only took an hour or so.
-This is vastly different from my current job.
-We have quite a few roles and those roles often have attributes specified and also have enviromental runlists specified.
-In addition, our environment definitions contain hundreds of default attribute settings.

 So… it’s been quite a long time since I posted anything.
 Since my last post, I no longer work for Exlibris and am now working as a full time Devops consultant at Samsung Music in Palo Alto.
 Yeah… devops is an overloaded word, oh well.
 It’s short than System Configuration and Automation Engineer or anything else that resembles what I do. ;) It sucks being away from my home and family in NW Indiana, but at least I’m able to go home and visit every couple of weeks.